voomflights/react-native-adyen-encrypt/README.md

-# react-native-adyen
+# react-native-adyen-encrypt

 ## Getting started

 ### iOS

-1. Install package with `$ npm install react-native-adyen --save`
+1. Install package with `$ npm install react-native-adyen-encrypt --save`
 2. modify `ios/Podfile` so that `platform :ios` is >= 10
 3. your iOS project will need to have a Swift bridging header.
 Easiest way to do this is to add a swift file to the project.
 This file must remain in the project 😢
 4. Verify that your SWIFT_VERSION is >= 5